isakengstrom/TDDD38-exams/README.md

 # TDDD38-exams
 Previous exam files and solutions for the course [Advanced programming in C++ (TDDD38)](https://www.ida.liu.se/~TDDD38/) at LiU.

 This repo was created to simplify the process of downloading the exam files.
-It is a somewhat faster process to clone this repo, than to download each file separatly.
+It is a somewhat faster process to clone this repo, than to download each file separately.

 The repo contains two folders: